Acquired disorders

 - One side of the rib cage jutting forward

-Physical therapy interventions and scoliosis
+Physical therapy interventions for scoliosis

 - Address muscle imbalances that may be present due to curvature